 Once this case assignment meets the pass criteria, the learners will be awarded MIHI501 HEALTH PROF: Application of Hui Process/ Meihana Model to Clinical Practice.

 If the learner chooses to continue their learning past Assessment 1, they can complete one further written case assignment.
-This involves interviewing a Māori patient who they are working alongside, then completing the assignment as dictated by a template (6 hours).
+This involves the interview of a Māori patient wom they are working alongside, then completing the assignment as dictated by a template (6 hours).

-Once this case assignment meets the pass criteria, the learner will be awarded MIHI501 HEALTH PROF: Application of Hui Process/ Meihana Model to Clinical Practice with Distinction.
+Once this case assignment meets the pass criteria the learners will be awarded MIHI501 HEALTH PROF: Application of Hui Process/ Meihana Model to Clinical Practice with Distinction.